coddingjatin/Circuit-Sage-SIH-23-Wining-Solution-/README.md

-# ⚡ Circuit Sage – Smart Transformer Chatbot
+# ⚡ Circuit Sage – A Smart Chatbot

 Circuit Sage is an intelligent chatbot that was developed as part of our **Smart India Hackathon 2023 Winning** project.
 This chatbot is designed to assist users by identifying and providing solutions for common issues related to **transformers and substations**.
 With the integration of **AI/ML** and **image processing**, the system can detect faults in transformers and recommend solutions based on uploaded images.

----

 ## 🧠 Features